automuteus/automuteus/PRIVACY.md

 and the full history of your past games is deleted.
 Because of this, re-opting into data collection with AutoMuteUs (`.au privacy optin`) means your past games and game events **are not recoverable**.
 Please carefully consider this before opting out, if you plan to view your game statistics at any point in the future!

+Questions and concerns about your Data Collection and Privacy can be addressed to gdpr@automute.us